The Valentines (doo-wop band): Discography

 The Jimmy Wright Orchestra played on the Rama sessions.

 Most of The Valentines' material can be found on the Murray Hill or Collectables LPs.
-The Collectables CD is the same as the LP and contains all the issued material except “Tonight Kathleen”, “Summer Love”, “A Christmas Prayer” and “I Cried Oh Oh”.
-Old Town Doo Wop CD Vol. 1 has “Tonight Kathleen” and the Rhino Doo Wop boxed sets contain “Lily Maebelle” (Box 1), “The Woo Woo Train” (Box 2) and “Don’t Say Goodnight” (Box 3).
+The Collectables CD from 1991 is the same as the LP and contains all the issued material except "Tonight Kathleen", "Summer Love", "A Christmas Prayer" and "I Cried Oh Oh".
+Old Town Doo Wop CD Vol. 1 has "Tonight Kathleen" and the Rhino Doo Wop boxed sets contain "Lily Maebelle" (Box 1), "The Woo Woo Train" (Box 2) and "Don’t Say Goodnight" (Box 3).
+The 2005 Collectables release titled Lily Maebelle contains ten songs by the group.